learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Duplicate Other Organizations' Repositories into Your Own via GitHub with the "Fork" Button

-This is also part of the workflow you've been using for labs: you create your own personal copy of the lab by clicking the "Fork" button on Canvas.
-But you can also fork a repo directly from its page on GitHub.
+This is also part of the workflow you've been using for labs: you create your own personal copy of a lab by clicking the "OctoCat" icon on Canvas, then the "Fork" button on GitHub.

 Let's go back to the [React repository](https://github.com/facebook/react) on GitHub.
-In the upper right corner of the page, you'll see three buttons, including a Fork button:
+In the upper right corner of the page, you'll see three buttons, including the familiar Fork button:

 ![Fork Button](http://readme-pics.s3.amazonaws.com/fork_button.jpg)